-There is a good chance Olympus will also announce the pricing of the new Olympus M.ZUIKO DIGITAL ED 7-14mm f/2.8 PRO Lens (here at BHphoto).
+Olympus M.ZUIKO DIGITAL ED 300mm f/4 PRO Lens (here at BHphoto).

 For sources: Sources can send me anonymous info at firstname.lastname@example.org (create a fake gmail account) or via contact form you see on the right sidebar.
 Thanks!

 To get notified on all upcoming news and rumors be sure to subscribe on 43rumors here: